 Before exploring the nitty gritty of UV lights, we’d like to note that UV lights aren’t your only line of defense against pesky indoor allergens.
 You’ve got to capture particulate matter, too.

-Basically, you won’t only have to rely on the UV light to destroy many harmful contaminants.
+You won’t only have to rely on UV light to destroy many harmful contaminants.
 The filter has already captured them.